 Long-term rentals have the advantage of stability; as long as your tenants pay on time, you know your mortgage will be covered.
 It’s also easy to add more properties once you’ve gotten the hang of your first.
 If your properties produce positive cash flow, you have a nice stream of passive income where you make money in your sleep.

 An investor’s profits are often dependent on the quality of their tenants.
-All it takes is one bad tenant who damages your property or doesn’t pay rent, and you could be looking at significant loses.
+All it takes is one bad tenant who damages your property or doesn’t pay rent, and you could be looking at significant losses.
 This is why most landlords emphasize a thorough tenant screening.

 Unlike long-term rentals, short-term rentals are usually found on sites like Airbnb or VRBO; the focus is providing vacation accommodation for people who are traveling and don’t plan on staying in the area long-term.
 Short-term rentals can be very profitable, but managing them involves a different mindset from most real estate investments; it’s more like working in the hospitality industry than in real estate.